 CLAIM: The Enuma Elish was written before Genesis, and it has some similarities with the biblical account (e.g. watery chaos, separated into heaven and earth, light exists before creation, succession of events, etc.).
-Critics argue that Moses copied his creation story from the Babylonians?
+For instance, in the Babylonian account of creation Marduk killed the goddess Tiamat (the salty sea) and used her carcass to create heaven and earth (see NET note).
+Critics (like Gunkel and Otzen) argue that Moses copied his creation story from the Babylonians?
 Is this the case?

 RESPONSE: Moses was familiar with Pagan writing (Acts 7:22), and he was most likely familiar with alternate creation accounts.
 However, conservative scholars believe that Moses was writing an apologetic against these accounts, because of the stark differences in the Genesis account.
 Hoffmeier writes,

 The similarities demonstrate that the biblical writers were aware of the creation myths of their neighbors and were intentionally refuting them.
 Thus when Genesis 1:2 reports that ‘darkness was over the surface of the deep (tehom), and the Spirit of God was hovering over the waters’, there is apparently a polemic against the Babylonian goddess of the primeval sea, Tiamat.
 Genesis lacks the chaotic element and the sense of struggle between Marduk and the sea.
 Furthermore, Genesis challenges the Egyptian view that Ptah spoke creation into existence, claiming rather that the God of Israel uttered commands and creation followed.